Python Lesson 8: Machine Learning

 X_scaled_d = scaler.fit_transform(X)

 Other important scale methods are StandardScaler and RobustScaler.
 The StandardScaler in scikit-learn ensures that for each feature the mean is 0 and the variance is 1, bringing all features to the same magnitude.
 However, this scaling does not ensure any particular minimum and maximum values for the features.
 The RobustScaler works similarly to the StandardScaler in that it ensures statistical properties for each feature that guarantee that they are on the same scale.
 However, the RobustScaler uses the median and quartiles, instead of mean and variance.
 This makes the RobustScaler ignore data points that are very different from the rest (like measurement errors).
 The Normalizer does a very different kind of rescaling.
 It scales each data point such that the feature vector has a Euclidean length of 1.
 In other words, it projects a data point on the circle (or sphere, in the case of higher dimensions) with a radius of 1.
+The effect of working with scaled data can be really important.
+First we show the performance just using raw data:

 from sklearn.svm import SVC